 - Easy cleaning and sanitizing

-There is a lot of choice when it comes to nursing pillow for your baby.
+There is a lot of choices when it comes to nursing pillows for your baby.
 We used the following criteria to discover how well each feeding pillow performed.
-Certain features will be high priority for you and therefore you should choose a nursing pillow which performs well in this category.
+Certain features will be a high priority for you, and therefore you should choose a nursing pillow which performs well in this category.

 1. Ease of use – When testing a nursing pillow we consider how easy it is to use in daily life.
 The size and shape are important for a good fit for both small and large waists.
 A belt is good for adjusting the size or keep baby strapped in.
 We also considered the portability of the pillow if you are not just using it at home.

 4. Durability – The durability of the pillow was dependent on the materials which had been used.
-Some pillows are soft and flexible and other are firmer to use depending on the support required.
-Eco-friendly brands make nursing pillows made from natural fibres.
+Some pillows are soft and flexible, and other are firmer to use depending on the support required.
+Eco-friendly brands make nursing pillows made from natural fibers.
 You’ll find some pillows will withstand machine washes, whereas some may lose shape or flatted the filling.

 Nursing Pillow Buying Guide

 Before you buy a nursing pillow you should know which features to look out for that will provide the most benefit for you and your baby.

 - Short-Term – If you are looking for a nursing pillow for only the feeding stage then a basic pillow will see your baby through from birth to around 18 months.